jeckt/market_data/README.md

 TO DO
 =====

-* Update multiple dates for a single security - less scraper calls.
 * Create class to deal with passing time series data as opposed to list of tuples
 * Create versioning for application.
 Ready for first release
 * Document code